-Marc Ellison developed a tool that "scrapes" the official Rob Ford Facebook page several times per day for comments deleted by his staffers.
-If you've ever wondered how a politician's social media image is manicured, this should provide some insight.
+Marc Ellison developed a tool that, several times a day, "scrapes" the official Rob Ford Facebook page for comments deleted by his staffers.
+Ever wonder how a politician's social media image is manicured?
+This should provide some insight.

 A crack pipe word cloud, because, why not?

 The comments on the Facebook page of Toronto Mayor Rob Ford are, on the whole, positive and congratulatory.
 Even in the wake of the ever-evolving ‘Crackgate’ scandal, Fordites have been posting a plethora of supportive comments to the Mayor’s wall: